NicoloCavalli95horses/KMS-web-testing/content/01 Notes/proxy-server.md

 ## Definition

 In computer networking, a **proxy server** is a software that acts as an ==intermediary== between a client requesting a resource and the server providing that resource.
-- proxy-servers and reverse proxy-server are used to improve privacy, security, and possibly performance
+- proxy-servers and reverse proxy-server are used to improve [[privacy]], security, and possibly performance

 ### Proxy Server (Forward Proxy)